Yellow paint in video games

+In video game design, yellow paint (also the subject of the yellow paint debate or discourse) is the use of clearly visible markers in level design to hint to players where to go or what to do, specifically yellow paint, a technique utilized by numerous games.
+Yellow paint has the benefit of being highly visible, but the downside that players may find it immersion-breaking.
+Its use has also drawn controversy for accommodating novices, who may be worse at navigating the game world or noticing details of the environment, at the expense of lowering the difficulty or being patronizing for more skilled players.
+The backlash against forced yellow paint has caused yellow paint removal mods to be developed by fans for games that utilize it.

 Description

 Bright colors are attention-grabbing, something encountered in nature through warning coloration and in everyday human life in the colors used for warning indicators, such as safety yellow.
 In video games, the game environment represents a simulacrum of some real space, in which player movement and environmental interaction are usually limited compared to real life.
 As players may miss realistic cues on where a path is, or which items will respond to interaction attempts, game developers may choose to use brightly colored indicators to draw the player's attention.

 The amount of detail in video game levels has gone up as the underlying technology improves, and this makes some historical solutions, such as unique art assets for climbing points, less obvious than they were in older games.
-If the path forward is sufficiently unintuitive - a subjective problem discovered either by playtesters or the community that plays the game after its release - it can leave players stuck, in some cases causing them to give up on the game entirely.
+If the path forward is sufficiently unintuitive – a subjective problem discovered either by playtesters or the community that plays the game after its release – it can leave players stuck, in some cases causing them to give up on the game entirely.
 The use of in-world markers guiding the player's direction, typified by (but not limited to) yellow paint, represents an attempt by the game developers to provide guidance without breaking the game's sense of immersion.
 The debate around yellow paint is over the extent to which this practice is necessary and effective.

 History

 IGNs Vikki Blake cites Uncharted as an early example of yellow paint guide markers in games.
 The Stanley Parable, a satirical game from 2013, features an extreme form of yellow paint guidance in which the player is instructed by the game's narrator to follow a yellow stripe on the floor.
-More recent games involved in the debate include the Resident Evil 4 remake and Final Fantasy 7 Rebirth.
+More recent games involved in the debate include the Resident Evil 4 remake and Final Fantasy VII Rebirth.